 Once you have parked up purchase a Lakes Dayrider ticket which offers unlimited travel for up to 5 people travelling together on Stagecoach bus services in the Central Lakes Dayrider zone.
 That works out at just £3.67 per person for parking and travel all day!

 Read more – Books to read before you visit the Lake District

 UK Travel Guides

-You can find more practical tips, resources and advice in all my UK travel guides which include:
+You can find more practical tips, resources and advice in all my England travel guides which include:

 Looking for more inspiration for your travels in England?
 Check out my England Travel Planning Guide which has loads of ideas, tips and resources to plan your itinerary.